thebennybox-Community/Community-Compiler/docs/features/literals.md

 ```

 ## Characters
 Characters are similar to strings.
 They use single quotation marks and support escape sequences.
 However characters can only represent one character.
-Characters are of the unsigned integer type and take on the smallest size they can repesent.
+Characters are of the unsigned integer type and take on the smallest size they can represent.

 Valid:
 ```